QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component separation method: Methodology

 In this work, our first step is to estimate the \textit{zeroth moment} or synchrotron amplitude, $P^{\pm}_{\nu_s}(p)$ and the \textit{first moment} which is $P^{\pm}_{\nu_s}(p)\Delta\beta_s(p)$.
 Since the first two moments of synchrotron emission are highly correlated but follows two different spectrum as shown in Figure~\ref{fig:moments_amp}, in order to deproject the possible contamination from one component while estimating another as well as other nuisance foregrounds, we apply the cPILC method as motivated in Section~\ref{sec:intro}.
 Here we briefly summarise the method.

-Assuming the mixing matrix to be constant over some domain $\mathcal{D}(p)$\footnote{Here we consider the whole region shown in Figure~\ref{fig:high_snr_mask} as a single domain since we are not changing the pivot values of the dust and synchrotron spectral parameters. } of the sky, Equation~\ref{eq:data_representation} for the data vector $\textbf{P}^{\pm} (p) = \{P^{\pm}_{\nu}\}(p)$ at all channels can be generalised as,
+Assuming the mixing matrix to be constant over some domain $\mathcal{D}(p)$\footnote{Here we consider the whole region shown in Figure~\ref{fig:high_snr_mask} as a single domain since we are not changing the pivot values of the dust and synchrotron spectral parameters.} of the sky for a reasonable choice of the pivot values of the synchrotron and dust spectral parameters, Equation~\ref{eq:data_representation} for the data vector $\textbf{P}^{\pm} (p) = \{P^{\pm}_{\nu}\}(p)$ at all channels can be generalised as

 The estimation of the desired component $P^{\pm}_c$ deprojecting others in the cPILC method consists of a weighted sum of available channel maps,